patrickneubauer/eclipse-tycho-example/README.md

 [![Build Status](https://travis-ci.org/patrickneubauer/eclipse-tycho-example.svg?branch=master)](https://travis-ci.org/patrickneubauer/eclipse-tycho-example)
 # eclipse-tycho-example

-Eclipse Tycho example for creating Eclipse plugins, OSGi bundles, and Eclipse RCP applications
+Showcases the application of Eclipse Tycho for creating Eclipse plugins, OSGi bundles, and Eclipse RCP applications.

 HOW TO USE:
 -----------